-It must be said that considering the large area that the old Roath Parish covers we are rather bereft of works of art.
+It must be said that considering the large area that the old Parish of Roath Parish coverd we are rather bereft of sculptures and other works of art but here’s some we have or have had in the past:

 The artwork Secret Station is at the junction of Ffordd Pengam and Rover Way, on a grassy roadside bank.
 It consists of two twelve meter tall cones with wavy metal bars on top.